lilanxiao/Rotated_IoU/readme.md

 ## Introduction
 This repo is an unofficial implementation of [IoU Loss for 2D/3D Object Detection](https://arxiv.org/pdf/1908.03851.pdf).
 It contains the Pytorch function which calculates the intersection area of oriented rectangles using GPU.

+## Note
+The CUDA extension is modified recently to cover some corner cases.
+Please consider to update the code and re-compile the extension.

 ## Check List
 - [x] Pytorch function to find intersection points of oriented rectangles
 - [x] Pytorch function to check if corners of one rectangle lie in another